 Yosemite is in California's Sierra Nevada Mountains, 32 miles east of Mariposa and a good five-hour drive north of Los Angeles, or only four hours drive east from San Francisco.
 Yosemite is a large space for sure, but it’s not absolutely enormous in terms of US national parks (at 3,027km²), and the Yosemite Falls are one of the latest waterfalls in the world, crashing down the granite rock from 2,425ft.

 There are over 400 species of animals in Yosemite National Park, including approximately 90 species of mammals and over 260 types of bird.
-Keep your eyes open for grizzly bears, Californian red-legged frogs, Sierra Nevada bighorn sheep, cougars, deer and foxes.
+Keep your eyes open for black bears, Californian red-legged frogs, Sierra Nevada bighorn sheep, cougars, deer, foxes and more.

 5 of the Top Hikes in Yosemite

 Location: Happy Isles (Yosemite Valley shuttle stop #16)